-Northern Ireland Civil Service (NICS) Pension Arrangements - Pension payment dates for 2016 - 2017
+Northern Ireland Civil Service (NICS) Pension Schemes - Pension payment dates for 2016 - 2017

 |Month||Post advice notes||Post payable orders||Bank payment date|

 Civil Service Pensions (CSP) administer and process the payment of pensions.
-You must inform us immediately if you have moved or changed bank accounts.
-Any changes must be notified to us in writing by letter or by e-mail.
+You must inform us immediately if you have moved or changed bank accounts by using this form.

 Paying your NICS pension